akrai37/akrai37/README.md

 # Hi there 👋 I am Ankush Rai

 🎓 Graduate Student in Computer Science & Engineering @ Santa Clara University
-💻 Software Engineer with 4+ years of experience in backend & full-stack development
+💻 Software Engineer with 4+ years of experience in backend, full-stack and generative AI Engineering.
 🚀 Passionate about AI/ML, distributed systems, and building scalable web applications

 ---